Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: CONCLUSION

 Authorship is not a property of text.
 It is a property of the human process that created it.
 We have characterized the cognitive signatures embedded in typing behavior during genuine composition, defined the Cognitive Load Correlation as a discriminative measure, and presented a non-intrusive framework for collecting process evidence within existing writing interfaces.
 Our adversarial analysis shows that cognitive signatures resist the timing-forgery attacks that defeat motor-level keystroke authentication, because the cognitive channel is entangled with semantic content in ways that cannot be reproduced without replicating the writing process itself.

-By reframing authorship verification as a human-computer interaction problem, we move beyond the dead end of output-level detection toward process-level attestation.
-Where output-based detectors face information-theoretic barriers as model outputs converge toward human distributions, process-based verification exploits a signal that AI-generated text cannot produce: the temporal trace of a mind composing in real time.
+Reframing authorship verification as a human-computer interaction problem moves beyond the information-theoretic limits of output-level detection.
+Where output-based detectors degrade as model distributions converge toward human distributions, process-based verification exploits a signal that AI-generated text cannot produce: the temporal trace of a mind composing in real time.

 Several limitations bound the present contribution.
-Our evaluation is analytical rather than empirical: the 85--95\% accuracy estimate is derived from cross-dataset synthesis, not from a controlled experiment comparing composition and transcription within the same participants.
-The population scope is narrow, and cross-population validation---particularly for non-native writers, mobile-keyboard users, and individuals with motor impairments---remains essential before deployment.
+Our evaluation on the KLiCKe corpus (AUC 0.83 in LOWO-CV across 4,971 writers) demonstrates measurable discrimination, but the population scope is narrow: the corpus skews toward university-educated adults on desktop keyboards.
+Cross-population validation---particularly for non-native writers, mobile-keyboard users, and individuals with motor impairments---remains essential before deployment.
+A controlled within-subjects study comparing composition and transcription with concurrent content-complexity annotations would strengthen the causal claims.

-Future work should prioritize three directions: (1)~a within-subjects user study collecting both composition and transcription keystroke logs with concurrent content-complexity annotations; (2)~longitudinal evaluation of CLC stability across writing sessions, topics, and fatigue states; and (3)~integration of CLC with complementary signals such as revision-pattern analysis and session-level consistency to build layered verification systems.
+Future work should prioritize four directions: (1)~a within-subjects user study collecting both composition and transcription keystroke logs with concurrent content-complexity annotations; (2)~longitudinal evaluation of CLC stability across writing sessions, topics, and fatigue states; (3)~integration of CLC with complementary signals such as revision-pattern analysis and session-level consistency to build layered verification systems; and (4)~cross-population validation covering children and elderly adults, non-native writers, users of non-Latin writing systems, and individuals relying on accessibility input modalities---populations for which the current framework provides no empirical coverage.

 The keyboard has always been a window into the mind.
 It is time we started reading the evidence it already provides.